 By way of alternative option, your spouse may also count the income and assets of members of their household who are related to them by birth, marriage or adoption.
 However, to be able to include the income of such relatives, they must have lived with your spouse for the last six months or be listed as dependents on your spouse’s most recent federal tax return.

 If you meet these criteria yourself, as the spouse of the sponsoring US citizen living in the same household, your spouse may also include the value of your income in their calculations.
-Additionally, they can include any assets that you own in any event.
+They can also include any assets that you own in any event.

 Please note, where your spouse is seeking to rely upon the income and assets of a member of their household, any such relative must complete Form I-864A, Contract Between Sponsor and Household Member.